tio/tio/README.md

 color = 13
 ```

-To use a specific sub-configuration simply start tio like so:
+To use a specific sub-configuration by name simply start tio like so:
 ```
 $ tio ftdi
 ```
-or
+Or by pattern match:
 ```
 $ tio usb12
 ```